jogilsang/VideoRecordTimer/README.md

+## Project title
 # VideoRecordTimer
 ⭐️ Star us on GitHub — it helps!

 This takes the value for hours: minutes: seconds from the previous activity in String format, This is a template for recording video screens.

-## Project title
 A little info about your project and/ or overview that explains what the project is about.

 ## Motivation
-A short description of the motivation behind the creation and maintenance of the project.
-This should explain why the project exists.
+This project was saved as a template for Android app creation to perform basic functions.

 ## Build status
 Build status of continus integration i.e. travis, appveyor etc. Ex. -